esteil/atvfiles/README.txt

 For folders: Either "folder.jpg" or "cover.jpg" in the folder.

 For other files: The same as the filename without the extension, and the image extension (jpg, tif, tiff, png).
-For instance, "anchorman.xvid.avi" would look for "anchorman.xvid.jpg" for cover art.
+For instance, "anchorman-xvid.avi" would look for "anchorman-xvid.jpg" for cover art.

 == Preferences ==
 The preferences can be set using the "defaults" command, such as: defaults write net.ericiii.ATVFiles RootPath /mnt/Server

+To change a boolean preference, use: defaults write net.ericiii.ATVFiles EnableAC3Passthrough -bool YES

 Finder needs to be restarted to pick up any changes.